 The Board has adopted a Reference Portfolio for accountability and performance measurement purposes.
-The Reference Portfolio is a simple, notional portfolio that could be managed at low cost and return more than NZ Government bonds while meeting the Fund's risk objectives.
-The long term expected excess return of the Reference Portfolio varies somewhat over time.
-The Reference Portfolio also provides a benchmark to measure the Authority's performance in generating value- added returns.
-The Board has approved an increase in the percentage in International equities, and decrease in fixed interest to occur by 30 June 2020.
+The Reference Portfolio is a simple, notional portfolio that could be managed at low cost and return more than NZ Government Bonds while meeting the Fund's risk objectives.
+The long-term expected excess return of the Reference Portfolio varies somewhat over time.
+The Reference Portfolio also provides a benchmark to measure the Authority's performance in generating value-added returns.
+In 2018 the Board approved an increase in the percentage of international equities, and a decrease of fixed interest to occur by 30 June 2020.
 The old and new Reference Portfolios are set out in Table 1.